frozeman/meteor-template-animation-helper/README.md

 Usage
 -----

-**Note: as of some bug in weak dependecies, this package requires the [view-manager][1].
-Remove the view manager package from the package.js, if you only want to use `Session` instead.**

 This helper template makes it possible to animate templates.
 Use the `{{AnimateTemplate}}` helper and pass it a `Layout` key name like {{AnimateTemplate "myKey"}}.
 Then use the `Session/View.set('keyName', 'templateName')` to render a template at the position of the `{{AnimateTemplate}}` helper.